Voter registration

 In electoral systems, voter registration (or enrollment) is the requirement that a person otherwise eligible to vote must register (or enroll) on an electoral roll, which is usually a prerequisite for being entitled or permitted to vote.

 The rules governing registration vary between jurisdictions.
-In many jurisdictions, registration is an automatic process performed by extracting the names of voting age residents of a precinct from a general-use population registry ahead of election day.
-In contrast, in others, registration may require an application being made by an eligible voter and registered persons to re-register or update registration details when they change residence or other relevant information changes.
+In many jurisdictions, registration may be automatic and involves extracting the names and other relevant personal information, such as age and residential address, of citizens eligible to vote from official government processes such as a general-use population register usually ahead of election day.
+In some jurisdictions, registration may require an eligible voter to apply to be registered or re-registered or registration details being updated when they change residence or other relevant information changes.

 Some jurisdictions have "election day registration" and others do not require registration, or may require the production of evidence of entitlement to vote at the time of voting.
 In jurisdictions where registration is not mandatory, an effort may be made to encourage persons otherwise eligible to vote to register, in what is called as a voter registration drive.
 In countries where resident registration is compulsory, voter registration usually does not exist, since voter eligibility can be determined from the residence register.

 Even in countries where registration is the individual's responsibility, many reformers, seeking to maximize voter turnout, argue for a wider availability of the required forms, or more ease of process by having more places where they can register.
 In the United States, for example, the National Voter Registration Act of 1993 ("Motor Voter Law") and similar laws require states to offer voter registration at motor vehicle departments (driver's license offices) as well as disability centers, public schools, and public libraries, in order to offer more access to the system.
 State authorities are also required to accept mail-in voter registrations.
 Many jurisdictions also offer online registrations.

-The strictest system is in the Bahamas, resulting in the electorate being a little more than half of adult citizenry.
+In the Bahamas, a little more than half of the adult citizens are registered to vote.

 By country

 Systems of voter registration vary widely from country to country, and sometimes among lower jurisdictions, such as states or provinces.
-In some nations, voters are automatically added to the rolls when they reach legal voting age.
+In some countries, voters are automatically added to the rolls when they reach legal voting age.
 In others, potential voters are required to apply to be added to the rolls.

 Australia

-Voter registration is compulsory in Australia for all citizens 18 years of age or above.
+In Australia, it is compulsory for eligible voters, that is all citizens 18 years of age or above, to register to vote.
 The Australian Electoral Commission maintains Australia's federal electoral roll.
 Each state also has its own electoral commission or office, but voters need to register only with the AEC, which shares the registration details with the relevant state electoral commission.